Photo Equipment

 Wednesday, December 25, 2019

 I gave Daniel the 10D camera.
 He wasn't un-appreciative, but I don't think it'll get much use.
-Still, this project was as much for me as for him.
+(The primary potential use is for wildlife telephoto pictures, using his lens or one of the longer lenses in our arsenal.)
+Still, this project was as much for me as for him, and I enjoyed the challenge of making the $1 10D work again.
 The total was only $108, this is not a major investment.

 Thursday, February 6, 2020

-I picked up the 1Ds III from Camera Care.
+I picked up the 1Ds-III from Camera Care.
 No charge, he wasn't able to do anything with it.
-I told him about my journey with the 10D, and we chatted briefly about camera fuses.
+I told him about my journey with the 10D, and we chatted briefly about internal camera fuses.

 Monday, September 6, 2021